skyv26/Tip-Calculator-App/README.md

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.